-Award winning filmmakers Susan Scott and Bonné de Bod have been filming the rhino poaching crisis for the much anticipated documentary film, STROOP, over the past two years.
-The duo are in edit and the film is due for release by the end of 2016.
-Bonné is known to most of us as a wildlife television presenter on 50|50 as well as special correspondent on SABC’s newsroom.
+Award-winning filmmakers Susan Scott and Bonné de Bod are currently filming the much-anticipated documentary film, STROOP.
+The duo are in edit and the film about rhino poaching is due for release by the end of 2016.
+Bonné is well-known as a South African wildlife television presenter.

 Early on in our filming of STROOP we realised that once… well once was enough for most folk.
 We were new to partnering social media with filming, but it was and still is our connection with those who fund the film – the public.
-Not only is it vital for us to share our filming journey but it’s a great way for us to see immediately what people want to know more about and what they don’t like.
+Not only is it vital for us to share our filming journey, but it’s a great way for us to see immediately what people want to know more about and what they don’t like.
 And what they don’t like are pictures of dead rhinos with hacked out faces lying rotting in the African sun.
-Literally, the minute we would share a post with a poaching image we lost followers on our page and we’d even have messages saying images like this should not appear in early morning coffee time on Facebook feeds!
-So people care about our rhinos and are worried about the crisis, but not the gore, the reality smacking them hard in the face.
+Literally, the minute we share a post with a poaching image we lose followers on our page and we’d receive messages saying images like this should not appear in early morning coffee time on Facebook feeds!
+So people care about our rhinos and are worried about the crisis, but not the gore, the reality smacking them in the face.

 All this changed just over a year ago.

 A horrific photo of mangled pink tissue against a backdrop of grey skin showed up in our news feed.
 This time though, the rhino was alive.
 She had been darted and left for dead after the poachers cut deeply into her sinuses, removing most of her face.
 It was incredibly tough to look at this image of what was left and even harder to believe she had survived for days before being found.
-She was moved to Shamwari’s rehabilitation centre where veterinary organisation Saving The Survivors was called in to start treatment on her face.
+She was moved to Shamwari’s rehabilitation centre where the veterinary organisation Saving The Survivors was called in to start treatment on her face.

-It seemed an impossible task and a controversial one too as many in the “rhino industry” disapproved, wanting her to be put down, euthanised because she was beyond care.
+It seemed an impossible task, and a controversial one too, as many in the “rhino industry” disapproved, wanting her to be put down, euthanised because she was beyond care.
 Those working with the rhino named her Hope.

-As Bonné said, “You can look at photos and feel a pull in your stomach at the brutality and how painful that must be for her… But when you smell the fresh tissue and blood… when you hear her breathing through that mangled mass and you turn to look at what’s left of her face and she looks at you and then blinks … wow.
+As Bonné said, “You can look at photos and feel a pull in your stomach at the brutality and how painful that must be for her.
+But when you smell the fresh tissue and blood, when you hear her breathing through that mangled mass and you turn to look at what’s left of her face and she looks at you and then blinks … wow.
 You can’t explain that.
 And that’s my job, to explain to people who can’t be there what this is.
 How do you do that when there aren’t words made for this?”

-Clearly this resonated with people around the globe.
+Clearly, this resonated with people around the globe.
 Almost overnight Hope became a media sensation.
 She was featured in hundreds of print publications as well as on all the major news channels and networks worldwide.
 She suddenly became the most famous rhino on the planet and social media peeps couldn’t get enough of her.
 Posts went viral.
-Americans, Europeans, Australians, Egyptians, Brazilians, Ukranians, Fijians… every corner and every far-flung place, thousands of miles away from the Eastern Cape shrubbery of her home, wanted more information.
+Americans, Europeans, Australians, Egyptians, Brazilians, Ukrainians, Fijians… every corner and every far-flung place, thousands of miles away from the Eastern Cape shrubbery of her home, wanted more information.
 How much she was eating, what she was eating, was she eating too much and most especially her wound covering and the technology involved in her many operations became long discussion points on Facebook.

 The healing process under her wound covering was obviously becoming itchy for Hope.
-Dr Marais and the team of vets would drill screws into what was left of her bone structure to hold a variety of coverings ranging from fibre glass to metal to cutting edge materials from the military and even cured elephant skin.
+Dr Marais and the team of vets would drill screws into what was left of her bone structure to hold a variety of coverings ranging from fibreglass to metal to cutting edge materials from the military and even cured elephant skin.
 Varieties of surgical steel wire and different binding techniques were used to hold the covering where there was no bone or where sections of her top lip used to be.
 But this gal always found ways to rip the coverings off!

 It’s been a year of operations and searching for ways to do the impossible and close the wound.
 It’s hard to believe that in seven years of poaching so little is known about the facial structure of rhinos.
 Dr Marais, also a professor at Onderstepoort, has been cutting up rhino heads from carcasses as well as x-raying, MRI and CT scanning rhino skulls in a desperate effort to know more about what lies behind Hope’s damage.

 The journey of finding solutions has of course been shared on social media and has had the mushroom effect of finding ideas from all over, especially those never used before on animals.
 A Canadian plastic surgery technique of pulley systems and “glue-on-steroids” is now being used on her in the hopes of pulling the wound closed.
 It beggars belief but it seems to be working.
-Her face has changed dramatically and as always there are never ending discussions about this online.
+Her face has changed dramatically and as always there are never-ending discussions about this online.
 But Hope being Hope, she has also thrown her facial surgeons by unbelievably, growing a new back horn!